autonomousvision/sdfstudio/README.md

 pip install -e .
 ```

-## 2. Training your first model!
+## 2. Train your first model!

-The following will train a _neus-facto_ model, our recommended model for real world scenes.
+The following will train a _NeuS-facto_ model, our recommended model for real world scenes.

 ```bash
 # Download some test data: